ivankatliarchuk/.github/.github/ISSUE_TEMPLATE/4-feature_request.action.md

 ---
-name: Feature request 1
+name: '\U0001F680 Feature Request'
-about: Suggest an idea for this project
+about: Discuss adding new functionality for github actions
-title: ''
+title: "[A very brief summary of your request]"
-labels: enhancement
+labels: "kind/feature,:sparkles: enhancement,kind/github-action"
 assignees: ''

 ---